Privacy Policy

 3.4.)
 Right to object to data collection in special cases and to direct advertising (Art.
 21 GDPR)

 If the data processing is carried out on the basis of Art.
 6 Para.
 1 lit. e or f GDPR, you have the right to object to the processing of your personal data at any time for reasons arising from your particular situation; this also applies to profiling based on these provisions.
 The respective legal basis on which processing is based can be found in this data protection declaration.
 If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing which outweigh your interests, rights and freedoms or the processing serves to assert, exercise or defend legal claims (objection in accordance with Art.
 21 Para.
 1 GDPR).
+If your personal data is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purposes of such advertising; this also applies to profiling insofar as it is associated with such direct marketing.
+If you object, your personal data will subsequently no longer be used for the purposes of direct marketing (objection in accordance with Art.
+21 Para.
+2 GDPR).

 3.5.)
 Right to lodge a complaint with the competent supervisory authority